 - The best storytellers (be they writers or musicians or advertisers) let the readers fill in the gaps.
 They allow a co-participating, a co-authorship or a co-creation with the reader or the audience.
 This is how storytelling becomes personally meaningful.

 There’s more to come on STORYTELLING!
 Next week you’ll meet speaker, influencer, and master storyteller Bobby Umar.

 Bobby Umar has half a million twitter followers!
 And… he has a thing or two to say about STORYTELLING:

 Bobby’s comment made a big impact on me!
 (That’s what inspired this newsletter!)
 I can’t wait for you to meet him next week.

 Until then, if you want to up your COMMUNICATION SUPERPOWERS even more, I just updated the Talk About Talk website with several books that I recommend.
 Scroll down on the ABOUT page to find communication books, books by podcast guests, and more.

-If you have any feedback about the website, feedback about this newsletter, questions for our upcoming Q&A episode, or ideas for future topics, please ?
-EMAIL me, or ?
-RECORD your message.
+If you have any feedback about the website, feedback about this newsletter, questions for our upcoming Q&A episode, or ideas for future topics, please EMAIL me.
 I ❤️ love hearing from you!